arvados/rnaseq-cwl-training/_episodes/04-commandlinetool.md

 # File header

+A CommandLineTool describes a single invocation of a command line program.
+It consumes some input parameters, runs a program, and captures output, mainly in in the form of files produced by the program.

 Create a new file "featureCounts.cwl"

 Let's start with the header.
 This is very similar to the workflow, except that we use `class: CommandLineTool`.